simpulton/dashing/README.md

 Testing is accomplished with Gulp running Karma.
 The testing environment is specified in `karma.conf.js`.

 To run the unit tests, simply run `gulp test`.
 This will start karma using the config file and run all the unit tests in `src/app`.
 To test a new feature, just add a `.spec.js` file in the same directory.

+## Generating components
+There is a gulp command that allows us to generate a component, complete with the component config, controller, template, styles, and spec.
+The command is `gulp component --name <NAME> --parent <PATH-RELATIVE-TO-APP>`.